ghnoob/Tk-Password-Generator/README.md

 ## Multi-language support
 The app supports both English (default) and Spanish.

 If the OS language is Spanish, the app uses the Spanish language files.
-Else, it uses the English ones.
+Else, it uses the English as default language.

 ## License
  Released under public domain.
 See `LICENSE.MD` for details